vokimon/markdown-customblocks/README.md

 but it won't work in a general scenario.
 Parameters and content are included as is and they should be escaped or processed as Markdown content.
-Luckily, the extension provides some useful tools for that: the hyperscript generator and the Markdown subparser:
+Luckily, `customblocks` provides some useful tools for that: the hyperscript generator and the Markdown subparser:

 ```python